 NEW: Medical examiner process

-The legislation will mean that independent scrutiny by a medical examiner will become a statutory requirement prior to the registration of all non-coronial deaths in England and Wales from this date.
+The legislation means that independent scrutiny by a medical examiner is now a statutory requirement prior to the registration of all non-coronial deaths in England and Wales.
 Information from the Department of Health and Social Care is here

-The new process requires practices being set-up on SystemOne and EMIS
+This new process requires practices being set-up on SystmOne and EMIS

-Many of our practices are now set up with the new IT system and referring deaths through the medical examiner’s office.
-We will continue to support practices with this new IT system ahead the national rollout on 9 September 2024.
+Practices should now be set up with the new IT system and referring deaths through the medical examiner’s office.

 On this page (in the drop downs below) you will find: